Drought Tolerant Gardens

 .

-Plants aren't stupid - they know that water is essential to life, and they will work hard to find it.
-All plants naturally reach for wherever the water is, which should be downwards.
-When we water frequently and shallowly, roots don't have to reach at all and instead stay within the top 6 inches of the soil rather than establishing a deep root system.
+Plants aren't stupid!
+They know that water is essential to life, and they will work hard to find it.
+All plants naturally reach for wherever the water is, which should be downwards where all soil is normally cool and damp.
+When we water frequently and shallowly, as happens with an irrigation system, roots don't have to reach at all and instead stay within the top 6 inches of the soil where the soil is made always moist, rather than establishing a deep root system.
 Quite simply, we promote a false sense of security and make them lazy with our pampering.
-Under these conditions, it would take just one rainless weekend away from your garden for these plants to show signs of drought stress.
-It is far better to not water at all, and make your plants stretch down for their water.
-They will be much stronger having developed a larger root system and fully able to glide through the long hot days of July and August unscathed.
-Their roots will be down a good 12 - 18" or more where it is usually still cool and moist.
+Under these conditions, it would take just one rainless weekend away from your garden, or just one failure of an irrigation system, for these plants to show signs of drought stress since their roots had been trained to stay near the surface where temperature fluctuations are extreme.

 When drought is severe, such as we experienced last year, some plants may be stressed to the point of withholding bloom or may even enter early dormancy as they try to cope with the lack of water.
-However, as with all forms of life, the instinct for survival is strong and long term survival skills are built into the genes.
+However, as with all forms of life, the instinct for survival is strong and long term survival skills are built into their DNA.
 Rather than expend energy on blooming and risk death in a drought, perennial plants will hunker down and conserve energy by not blooming or growing.
 They may even drop or fold up their leaves, with the goal of simply surviving until they can go dormant for the winter and come back in spring when conditions are better.
 If they have been trained to have a strong, deep root system, they will come back with flying colours.
-If they have shallow root systems because of frequent shallow watering, some may not make it through the winter having been stressed too severely in the drought.
-(If you had roses and shrubs that died over the past winter, they didn't die because of the harsh winter alone, they probably died because they entered a tough winter with a drought weakened root system.)
+If they have shallow root systems because of frequent shallow watering, some may not make it having been stressed too severely in the drought.
+(If you had roses and shrubs that died over the past winter, they didn't die because of the harsh winter, they probably died because they entered a tough winter with a shallow drought weakened root system.)

 Here's some general guidelines for watering your perennial beds -